-The 20 hectare St. Estephe vineyard of Chateau Haut Beausejour is planted to 52% Merlot, 40% Cabernet Sauvignon and 8% Petit Verdot.
-Previously, the vineyard had up to 5% Malbec, but those vines have since been removed.
+The 10 hectare vineyard of Chateau Haut Beausejour is planted to 56% Merlot, 39% Cabernet Sauvignon and 5% Petit Verdot.
+Previously, the vineyard was more than 20 hectares in size, but parcels have been sold off.
+Also, you found up to 5% Malbec in the plantings, but those vines have since been removed.
 The terroir is gravel and clay with some limestone in the soil.
 They have old vines, some of which are close to 60 years of age.

 When to Drink Chateau Haut Beausejour, Anticipated Maturity, Decanting Time